-- Always provide healthy food and drink choices at celebrations - If you serve high fat and/or sugar food and drink options reduce the portion size. - Sandwiches should be prepared by an appropriately trained person following good hygiene practices in an area suitable for the preparation of such foods.
-If possible, sandwiches should be made on the same day they are to be consumed.
-Sandwiches should be covered and stored in the fridge until they are served - Consider providing tongs for the service of foods d) Food Allergies
+- Always provide healthier food and drink options at celebrations. - If using a caterer, speak to them in advance to agree suitable options. - If you serve high fat and/or sugar food and drink options reduce the portion size. - Sandwiches should be prepared by an appropriately trained person following good hygiene practices in an area suitable for the preparation of such foods.
+If possible, make sandwiches on the same day they are to be consumed; cover and store in a fridge until they are served. - Consider providing tongs for the service of foods.

+d) Food allergies